1.1 As You read these Terms, please note that the following phrases shall have the following meanings:

 11.1.5 It is the accompanying person's responsibility to ensure that the infant or child is adequately secured in the aircraft seat.
 We recognise the Child Restraint System (CARES) as an approved child restraint system.

 11.2.1 We do not accept Minors to travel without a person aged 16 years or older who will take responsibility for that Minor.
-In all circumstances the Booking must be made by someone who is 18 years or older in accordance with Article 3 (Applicability).
+In all circumstances the Booking must be made by someone who is 18 years or older in accordance with Article 3 (General).

 11.2.2 Under no circumstance may a passenger be asked to accept responsibility during a Flight for an unaccompanied minor.
 ID requirements for Infants and Children may vary from country to country.
-In accordance with Article 13.2 below, it is Your responsibility to ensure that all Passengers on the Booking are properly documented.
+In accordance with Article 13.2 (Documents and Responsibility) below, it is Your responsibility to ensure that all Passengers on the Booking are properly documented.
 Please see Our specific child ID requirements page for more details.

-Article 12 Check-in and Airport Procedures
+12. Check-in and Airport Procedures

 12.1 Online Check-in